How to Play 9 Ball Pool: Complete Rules & Winning Strategies

 8. Foul Penalties

-Unlike 8 ball, when your opponent fouls in 9 ball, you receive ball-in-hand ANYWHERE on the table (not just behind the head string).
-This is a significant advantage:
+Unlike 8 ball, when your opponent fouls in 9 ball, you receive ball-in-hand ANYWHERE on the table (not just behind the head string):

 - Place the cue ball anywhere you choose